jarrodmillman/pose-stats/description.md

 IC was awarded an NSF PostDoctoral Research Fellowship #1902440 ("Modeling, integration, and analysis of complex, hierarchical, and multi-view data") of $150,000 from
 July 1, 2019 to June 30, 2023.
 The project has produced several publications \cite{carmichael2021yaglm, carmichael2021joint, carmichael2020learning, perry2021mvlearn, carmichael2021folded, carmichael2021geometric, gazzola2023s, gazzola2022cohort}.
-**Intellectual Merit:** The development of the yaglm package required the development of improved statistical software design patterns.
-The creation of the package also required summarizing the modern state of the art of generalized model statistical and optimization methodology into a coherent framework.
-My work on block-diagonal sparsity required the development of new modeling tools (e.g. the folded concave Laplacian penalty).
-My work provided both computational and statistical guarantees for algorithms that involved non-convex optimization procedures.
+**Intellectual Merit:** The development of the `YAGLM` package required the development of improved statistical software design patterns and summarizing the modern state of the art of generalized model statistical and optimization methodology into a coherent framework.
+This work provided both computational and statistical guarantees for algorithms that involved non-convex optimization procedures as well as the development of new modeling tools (e.g. the folded concave Laplacian penalty).
-**Broader Impacts:** The yaglm package has significant potential to impact all fields of science because generalized linear models are widely used statistical tools.
-Currently, few of the modern statistical or optimization tools are actually available to data scientists and `YAGLM` is a big step forward in making these advanced tools broadly available.
-My work on multi-view clustering models may lead to better scientific understanding in domains where scientific domains where multi-view data are studied such as cancer genetics and neuroscience.
-My work on the folded concave Laplacian penalty may help people with network structured model parameters better understand their complex models.
+**Broader Impacts:** The `YAGLM` package has significant potential to impact all fields of science because generalized linear models are widely used statistical tools.
+Few of the modern statistical or optimization tools are actually available to data scientists and `YAGLM` is a big step forward in making these advanced tools broadly available.
+Multi-view clustering models may lead to better scientific understanding in domains where multi-view data are studied such as cancer genetics and neuroscience.
+Work on the folded concave Laplacian penalty may help people with network structured model parameters better understand their complex models.

 <!--